-In mild zones (8-9), butterfly bush patio trees can be planted in-ground and left outdoors for winter.
+In mild zones (8-9), butterfly bush patio trees can be left in the ground.
 If freezing weather is expected, wrap the plant in straw and cover it with burlap to protect the top.
-Cover the base with a 6-8 inch layer of mulch such as loose soil, shredded bark, compost, leaves, straw or other organic material to protect the roots.
+Cover the base with a 6-8 inch layer of mulch such as loose soil, shredded bark, compost, leaves, straw, or other organic material to protect the roots